diescalo/xbee-micropython-test/samples/gpio/digital_input/README.md

 1. Plug the XBee3 radio module into the XBee adapter and connect it to your computer's USB port.
-2. Configure the IO line corresponding to the button in the example.
-Depending on the carrier board you are using you may need to change the value of the ``INPUT_PIN_ID`` variable:

-   * XBIB-U-DEV board:

-     * The example is already configured to use this carrier board.
-The input pin configured is ``D3`` (AD3/DIO3), which corresponds to the SW5 user button of the board.
-No further changes are necessary.

-   * XBIB-C board:

-     * If you are using the XBIB-C, update the ``INPUT_PIN_ID`` variable to ``D0`` (AD0/DIO0), which corresponds to the Comm DIO0 user button of the board.

-   **NOTE**: It is recommended to verify the capabilities of the pins used in the example as well as the electrical characteristics in the product manual of your XBee Device to ensure that everything is configured correctly.

 Demo run
 --------